ParthTiwa-ri/ParthTiwa-ri/README.md

 I am currently pursuing my Master's in Computer Applications from University School of Information, Communication and Technology.
 I have a keen interest in front-end technologies and am continuously learning and exploring new concepts.

-Create stunning, animationted frontends that look amazing and smooth.
+Create stunning, animationted frontends that look amazing and feel smooth.

-Visit Personal Portfolio for Amazing Design and animation - https://www.parthtiwari.in/
+Visit my personal portfolio for amazing designs and animations: www.parthtiwari.in

 🚀 **Skills**: React, NextJs, Node JS, Express JS, MongoDB, Tailwind CSS, Prisma, Framer Motion, C++, Problem Solving